We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 Start Your Game Design Education Today

-With over 59% of Americans playing video games, there has never been a better time to get into the industry.
+With over 59% of Americans playing video games, there has never been a better time to start your game designer career path.
 There are ways for you to get started no matter where you are in your game designing education pathway.

 Training and skill courses for video game development can be taken before you receive any formal game designer qualifications.
 A great way to introduce yourself to professional video game designer requirements is to mess around with design software yourself.
 Forums, too, give you access to a real treasure trove of free information.